About How-To Geek

 We’ve got a great team of writers with an immense amount of experience in the technology industry.
 Here are just a few of them:

-Alan Murray has worked as an Excel trainer and consultant for twenty years.
+Alan Murray has worked as an Excel trainer and consultant for over twenty years.
 On most days, he can be found teaching about Excel in a classroom or seminar.
-He writes detailed Microsoft Excel tutorials here at How-To Geek.
+He wrote detailed Microsoft Excel tutorials here at How-To Geek.
 Read Full Bio »

-How-To Geek alumni have gone on to write for publications like The New York Times, Popular Science, The Daily Beast, and iFixit.
+How-To Geek alumni have gone on to write for publications like The New York Times, Popular Science, WIRED, The Daily Beast, iFixit, and Ars Technica.

 Fan Mail From Our Readers